Skip to main content

 • Visiting restrictions

-• Patient safety incidents outside of NHS Wales hospitals
+• Patient safety incidents outside of NHS Wales settings

 • Identification, reporting and investigation of Health Care Acquired Infections (HCAIs) as a patient safety incident